Towards Continual Reinforcement Learning: A Review and Perspectives: A Taxonomy of Continual RL Approaches

-An ambitious approach then is to discover general purpose goals without any signal as in unsupervised RL. \citep{gregor2016variational, hausman2018learning, eysenbach2018diversity} leverage principles of empowerment and discover goals based on information theoretic objectives, learning to represent the intrinsic control space of an agent in order to facilitate learning about more than a single task. \cite{achiam2018variational} relate variational discovery of options to variational auto-encoders and pose it as an optimization problem. \cite{veeriah2018many} propose a deep RL adaptation of the work of \cite{kaelbling1993learning} and define a goal as a desired raw-pixel observation, demonstrating empirical benefits in unsupervised learning without a reward signal for improved agent performance on downstream tasks where goals can be treated as auxiliary tasks. \citet{andreas2017modular, oh2017zero} assume known information about high-level structural relationships among tasks and similarity between different subtasks respectively to enable fast learning across tasks, whereas, \cite{shu2017hierarchical} employ weak supervision from humans to define what skills should be learned in the form of language instructions. \citep{florensa2017automatic, chenlearning} extract meaningful and transferable goals for a family of related tasks in multi-task RL without any assumptions about prior knowledge.
+An ambitious approach then is to discover general purpose goals without any reward signal as in unsupervised RL \citep{jin2020reward,wang2020reward,zhang2021reward}. \citet{gregor2016variational, hausman2018learning, eysenbach2018diversity,touati2021learning} leverage principles of empowerment and discover goals based on information theoretic objectives, learning to represent the intrinsic control space of an agent in order to facilitate learning about more than a single task. \citet{achiam2018variational} relate variational discovery of options to variational auto-encoders and pose it as an optimization problem. \citet{veeriah2018many} propose a deep RL adaptation of the work of \citet{kaelbling1993learning}.
+Here a goal is defined as a desired raw-pixel observation, demonstrating empirical benefits in unsupervised learning without a reward signal for improved agent performance on downstream tasks for which goals can be treated as auxiliary tasks. \citet{andreas2017modular, oh2017zero} assume known information about high-level structural relationships among tasks and similarity between different subtasks, respectively, to enable fast learning across tasks.
+Meanwhile, \citet{shu2017hierarchical,geishauser2022dynamic} employ weak supervision from humans to define what skills should be learned in the form of language instructions. \citet{florensa2017automatic, chenlearning} extract transferable goals for a family of related tasks in multi-task RL without any assumptions about prior knowledge.